 Alan is a travel writer and author of over 20 Lonely Planet guidebooks, including the guides to Southern Africa and Zambia & Malawi.

 1 person found this review helpful.

 Adventure on the High Sands

 This park is a major challenge even for experienced African hands.
-Remote and largely undeveloped, a safari here should only be attempted by at a convoy of at least two vehicles and you need to be experienced in travel through Africa’s harsh desert regions.
+Remote and largely undeveloped, a safari here should only be attempted by a convoy of at least two vehicles and you need to be experienced in travel through Africa’s harsh desert regions.
 At the very least you will need GPS and topographic maps for navigation as there is little in the way of signage.
 Awaiting here though is an unscarred wilderness adventure perfect for those seeking to get under the skin of Namibia’s intoxicating landscape.
-Unusually for a Namibian park, Khaudum has a protected lion population and is the only place in the country where you may spot an African wild dog.
+Unusually for a Namibian park, Khaudum has a protected lion population and it is one of the best places in the country to spot African wild dogs.
 We weren’t lucky enough to see those but elephants, zebras, giraffes, kudus, and tsessebes all crossed into view of our binoculars.